-Another early sign of pregnancy is when pregnant women experience certain food cravings.
+Another early sign of pregnancy is when pregnant women experience specific food cravings.
 Common in the first trimester, there’s no scientific evidence that explains why pregnant women have cravings, though it is allegedly due to hormonal changes.
-No matter the cause behind it, food cravings are fine as long as they’re safe to eat!
+No matter the cause, food cravings are fine as long as they’re safe to eat!

-Tip: Mums, eat whatever you want but make sure it’s safe for pregnant women!
+Tip: Mamas, eat whatever you want but make sure it’s safe for pregnant women!
 And avoid foods that cause allergies too.

 6. Breast Tenderness & Swelling

-Soreness, sensitivity and tenderness of the breasts are common in the early stages of pregnancy because of the rise of progesterone levels in your body.
+Soreness, sensitivity, and tenderness of the breasts are common in the early stages of pregnancy because of the rise of progesterone levels in your body.
 It usually happens one to two weeks after you conceive.
-And mums, don’t be surprised if you notice your areolas darkening too!
+And Mamas, don’t be surprised if you notice your areolas darkening too!

 Tip: Although you won’t be breastfeeding anytime soon, there’s nothing wrong with using a nipple cream like Mama’s Choice Intensive Nipple Cream to moisturise your nipples in preparation for breastfeeding.